oat-sa/taohub-articles/forge/Documentation for core components/request-tokenisation.md

 );
 ```

-By providing this option, a `\oat\tao\helpers\form\elements\xhtml\CsrfToken` element get's added to the form.
+By providing this option, a `\oat\tao\helpers\form\elements\xhtml\CsrfToken` element gets added to the form.
 This handles the validation of the posted CSRF token, meaning the form will be invalidated if the CSRF validation fails.